X-I-A/terraform-xia-init-gcp/README.md

 ### Prerequisite
 An empty Google Cloud Project

-If the project is not empty, you might need to import existed infrastructure to Terraform state.
+If the project is not empty, you might meet some `resource already exists` errors.
+You could import them into terraform states or simply removing the related modules in `modules` subdirectory

 ### Variables